GSTVMTKI/GSTVMTKI/README.md

 🔐 **Cybersecurity Enthusiast | Developer | Automator**

 Hey there!
-I'm a passionate cybersecurity professional and a constantly evolving developer.
+I'm a professional cybersecurity guy and a constantly evolving developer.

 My goal: Secure digital environments and also make them more efficient.
 I’m always looking for creative ways to make life easier for both myself and my team.